 In those keyboards, the switches only date back to 1971.
 Older switches—dating back to the start of 1968—are found in a UNIVAC keyboard marked “4118511-01”.
 This example uses 1PB871 for most keys, and 1PB872 for at least one of the unmarked modifier keys, suggesting that 1PB872 is continuous (1PB871 is proven to be one-shot).
 Of the dates shown, most are 6840 and 6850, but one of the 1PB871 switches is marked 6804, nearly a year older than the others.
 The date of introduction of the series is not known, but it is likely to be around 1967 based on the filing date of the patent.
-There is (or was) eBay listing 293608460160 for four 1PB877 switches with date code 7913, giving us the first indication of how long these remained in production.
+There is (or was) eBay listing 263690218445 for 1PB877 switches with date codes 7804 and 8216, giving us an early indication of how long these remained in production.

 The UNIVAC keyboards that use these switches take advantage of the double-throw switches by chaining the common and normally-closed terminals.
 That is, the normally-closed terminal of each switch is used to supply power to the common terminal of the next switch (or vice versa):